napari/napari/docs/explanations/rendering.md

 Loading into VRAM is a different story because it must happen in the GUI thread, at least that is our assumption while we are using OpenGL.
 Therefore we need to amortize the load over some number of frames.
-We will set a a budget, for example 5 milliseconds.
+We will set a budget, for example 5 milliseconds.
 Each frame can spend that much time loading data into VRAM, it will spend the rest of the frame drawing as normal.
 In this case it's important that no single chunk takes more than 5 milliseconds to transfer.

 ![paging-chunks](images/paging-chunks.png)

-Viewed as a timeline:
+Viewed as a timeline the rendering thread render regularly spaced frames while in parallel IO and compute threads load data into RAM.

 ![timeline](images/timeline.png)